publications

 2022

-- Scientific ReportsMachine learning approaches demonstrate that protein structures carry information about their genetic codingLinor Ackerman-Schraier, Aviv A. Rosenberg, Ailie Marx, and Alex M. BronsteinScientific Reports, 2022
+- Scientific ReportsMachine learning approaches demonstrate that protein structures carry information about their genetic codingLinor Ackerman-Schraier, Aviv A. Rosenberg, Ailie Marx, and Alex M. BronsteinScientific Reports, Jul 2022

 - NatCommCodon-specific Ramachandran plots show amino acid backbone conformation depends on identity of the translated codonAviv A. Rosenberg, Ailie Marx, and Alex M. BronsteinNature Communications, May 2022